|

 We are a group of researchers working on assessing the spatial responses of species and ecosystems to global change, with a focus on biological invasions, climate change and land use change.
 Read more about our research topics on the research page and check our publications and news below to follow our activities.

-Keywords: Biological invasions; Conservation biogeography; Ecological modelling; Global change biogeography; Machine learning/ AI; Novel ecosystems; Predictive modelling; Species distributions. |
+Keywords: Biological invasions; Conservation biogeography; Computational Ecology; Global change biogeography; Machine learning; Macroecology; Predictive modelling; Wetland conservation. |

 |